 To successfully correlate different analytical methods, an appropriate surface substrate with minimal Raman background was needed.
-We used mirrored stainless steel due to its desired properties as a Raman substrate (37), its low cost, and it's compatibility with both SEM and NanoSIMS.
+We used mirrored stainless steel due to its desired properties as a Raman substrate [38], its low cost, and it has compatibility with both SEM and NanoSIMS.
 Circular coupons of mirror-finished 304 stainless steel (25 mm diameter, 0.6 mm thickness) were purchased from Stainless Supply (Monroe, NC).
 The coupons were cleaned by washing with a 1% solution of Tergazyme (Alconox, New York, NY) and rinsed with Milli-Q water, followed by sequential one-minute washes in acetone and 200 proof ethanol.
 Finally, the coupons were dried under compressed air and stored at room temperature.
 To maintain correct orientation of the samples, asymmetric boxes were etched into the mirrored surface of each coupon using a razor blade.
-Samples were spotted on the slide and air-dried at 46°C for 1 minute, after which slides were washed by dipping them into ice-cold Milli-Q water to remove trace buffer components and air dried using compressed air.
+1 μL of each sample was spotted on the slide and air-dried at 46 °C for 1 min, after which slides were washed by dipping them into ice-cold Milli-Q water to remove trace buffer components and air-dried using compressed air.
+No further preparation was needed for Raman or SEM analysis.